home-assistant/home-assistant.io/source/_components/camera.proxy.markdown

   required: false
   type: integer
 max_stream_height:
-  description: The maximum height of the MJPEG stream from the camera, used for crop operations.
+  description: The maximum height of the MJPEG stream from the camera, only used for crop operations.
 If not provided, the original height is assumed by default.
   required: false
   type: integer
 image_top:
   description: The top (y) coordinate to be used as starting point for crop operations.
-Defaults to 0.
   required: false
   type: integer
+  default: 0
 image_left:
   description: The left (x) coordinate to be used as starting point for crop operations.
-Defaults to 0.
   required: false
   type: integer
+  default: 0
 image_quality:
   description: The quality level used for resulting JPEG for snapshots.
   required: false